-Let us consider n deviation values $d_1, \ldots, d_n$ using bits from the generator we are testing.
-Then construct the other sample, $d'1, \ldots, d'm$ , but let us use this time not the reference generator but the bitwise xor of the bits from the reference generator and the sample generator.
+Let us consider n deviation values $d_1, \ldots, d_n$ obtained by using bits from the generator we are testing.
+Then construct the other sample, $d'1, \ldots, d'm$ , but this time let us use not the reference generator but the bitwise xor of the bits from the reference generator and fresh bits from the generator we are testing.
 Then we apply the Kolmogorov-Smirnov test to these two samples.
 If then the probability to fail the test is guaranteed to be small due to Kolmogorov-Smirnov's result.